Our Hartford County Probate Attorneys Help You Through Life Transitions

 Our Probate Attorneys Can Help You Avoid Probate

 Most people want their end-of-life business kept confidential.
 When an estate is settled through a probate court, the records are public.
 Probate can be minimized or avoided by establishing a trust, which keep the details of the deceased person’s estate confidential.

 Our Probate Attorneys Can Help You Avoid Probate Contests and Litigation

 An executor’s duties are to identify the deceased person’s assets, pay the deceased person’s debts, and distribute the remaining assets to the deceased person’s beneficiaries as identified in the will.
 But the devil is in the details.
 Many executors have never done this before.
 We assist executors who want to make sure that they fulfill their duties to the probate court and beneficiaries.
 If an executor performs these duties poorly, or if the beneficiaries contest the will or the appointment of the executor, a probate contest in the form of litigation may arise.
 Our attorneys provide litigation services to help protect the rights of executors and the heirs.

 Let's Get Started - Reach Out to Us

 We practice law in many Connecticut counties including Dayville, Hartford, New London, Tolland, Vernon and Windham.
-To learn more about our probate attorneys, their services, and how we might help you, connect with us today by clicking here Contact Us to reach a form on this website.
+To learn more about our probate attorneys, their services, and how we might help you, connect with us today by clicking here Contact Us to find the form on this website.
 Fill it out and send it in.
-Or, call us at 860.928.2429.
+Or just call us at 860.928.2429.